 As you scroll through the list, you'll notice that the adverbs all end in -ly, but remember that there are adverbs, like "almost" or "seldom," that do not share this ending.
 Ready to dive in?

 Gerunds belong on the same branch of the family tree as adjectives and adverbs.
 But, they're kind of the quirky aunt or the ostentatious uncle.

 Gerunds are created out of verbs, but function as nouns.
 Sounds weird, right?
 Take a look at this sentence: "Do you mind my borrowing your hair straighteners?"
 It seems like "borrowing" should be the verb, right?
 In fact, "borrowing" is the gerund, acting as a noun, and "mind" is the verb.

 In English, gerunds end in -ing.
 Gerunds can be descriptive words because are often used to describe the actions of an individual.

-In the examples below, baking is first up.
+In the list below, baking is first up.
 Here's an example of baking functioning in a sentence as a gerund: "The party's success was all due to my baking of the apple pies."
-Enjoy this sampling:

 Descriptive words help paint a picture in the reader's mind.
 They can:

 When it comes to using descriptive words, variety is key.
 Instead of overusing the same words, challenge yourself to come up with creative ways to appeal to your readers' senses.
 You can use this list of descriptive words for scents for help.

 An effective use of descriptors will paint a vivid picture in your readers' minds and make your writing impossible to put down.